Working on the unceded territory of the K’ómoks First Nation .

 Securities

 You can easily donate some of your investment shares to Project Watershed and we will receive the cash value to complete our projects.
-The Coastal Community Private Wealth Group will waive the fees if you donate your shares through them.
-Otherwise you can use Canada Helps.
+Currently, you can donate your shares through Canada Helps.
 To get a tax receipt for the current year you need to complete the process by mid December.